discrete-notes/discrete-notes.github.io/_posts/2022-03-12-secretary-techniques.md

 We use the same type of idea.

-We build an infinite graph, where the vertices are all the possible instances (that is all the sequences of orange and yellow).
+We build an infinite graph, where the vertices are all the possible instances (that is, all the sequences of orange and yellow).
 The edges represent the conflicts between the instances.
 For example, on the
 picture below, we can see an edge between yellow-orange and yellow-yellow-orange.
+(The picture does not show all the edges of the graph, only the ones between instances of consecutive size.)

 ![](../assets/conflict-graph.png){: .center-image width="70%"}

-Actually, the picture does not show all the edges of the graph, only the ones between instances of consecutive sizes.

 Now, the key property is that for any algorithm $A$, the instances where
 $A$ succeeds form an independent of the graph, because of the